Making Money in the Field

 This same method of customer service is something that’s incredibly underutilized in Field Service.
 While there are pitfalls that certainly need to be avoided, field technicians have an unparalleled opportunity to bring in additional revenue with minimal effort, while increasing customer satisfaction.

 Why it Works

-Your field technicians are already at your customer’s home or business, they have unique insight into what your customer wants and needs and in some cases the capability to action the request immediately (instant customer gratification).
+Your field technicians are already at your customer’s home or business, they have unique insight into what your customer wants and needs and in some cases the capability to activate the request immediately (instant customer gratification).
 Some examples are:

-- While fixing faulty equipment, the field techniciancan offer an upgrade, extended warranty or provide information on new models available for purchase or rental.
+- While fixing faulty equipment, the field technician can offer an upgrade, extended warranty, or provide information on new models available for purchase or rental.

-- During an installation they can inform the customer of any specials such as, specialty channels or sports packages.
+- During an installation, they can inform the customer of any specials such as specialty channels or sports packages.